Deep Eigenspace Network for Parametric Non-self-adjoint Eigenvalue Problems

+\paragraph{a.
+Cross-Mode Mixing for Spectral Couplings} Standard FNO treats each Fourier mode independently in the spectral convolution layers (cf.\ Eq.~\eqref{eq:channel_mix}), which is effective for translation-invariant operators where modes are approximately decoupled.
+Non-self-adjoint operators, however, are characterized by strong interactions between different eigenmodes.
+DEN explicitly models these off-diagonal dependencies by introducing the cross-mode mixing operator $M_{BLR}$ (cf.\ Eq.~\eqref{eq:mode_mix}), parameterized as a banded low-rank matrix to balance representational capacity with computational efficiency.

-\paragraph{Optimality of the POD Basis} The choice of the basis $\Psi$ is pivotal.
-While the graph Laplacian eigenfunctions are a generic choice for arbitrary geometries, our focus on stationary problems with fixed discretizations allows for a more targeted approach.
-In Section \ref{sec:basis}, we demonstrate that the Proper Orthogonal Decomposition (POD) basis, derived directly from the snapshot matrix of the target outputs, constitutes the theoretically optimal linear subspace for reconstruction.
-By utilizing $\text{POD}(\mathbf{Y})$ as the spectral basis, DEN effectively aligns the network's latent representation with the intrinsic manifold of the Steklov eigenfunctions.
+\paragraph{b.
+Geometry-Adaptive Spectral Basis} Standard FNO is built on the discrete Fourier transform, which is tailored to structured Cartesian grids.
+To accommodate unstructured meshes arising from finite element discretizations \cite{SunZhou2016}, DEN replaces the fixed sinusoidal basis with a geometry-adaptive orthogonal basis $\Psi$, following the Generalized Spectral Operator framework \cite{cheng2025podno, loeffler2024graph}.
+This retains the global receptive field of spectral methods while naturally handling arbitrary geometries.
+As shown in Section~\ref{sec:basis}, the Proper Orthogonal Decomposition (POD) basis derived from the snapshot matrix of the target outputs constitutes the optimal choice for $\Psi$, effectively aligning the network's latent representation with the intrinsic manifold of the eigenfunctions.